chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 1. Select **Sign in with Chef Automate**
 1. Sign into Chef Habitat Builder using the same credentials used with Chef Automate

-The Chef Automate-deployed Chef Habitat Builder supports authentication with local users only.
-We plan on adding more authentication methods in future releases.

 ### Generate a Chef Habitat on-prem Builder Personal Access Token